submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Submariner now uses nftables as the default packet filter driver.
 * The VXLAN cable driver now supports IPv6 and dual-stack environments.
+* Submariner now supports environments where OVN-Kubernetes IPsec is enabled.

 ### Other changes